We offer a variety of services to support research and learning:

 Research Visits and Consultations

-You’re welcome to visit our reading room by appointment during open hours to view our collections.
-An archivist or other staff member will be available to answer questions.
+You are welcome to visit our Reading Room by appointment only to view our collections.
+You can use our online registration portal to make an appointment and request materials to view.
+An archivist or other staff member will be available during your appointment to answer questions.

 Do you have more in-depth research needs?
 Email us at archives@gsu.edu to schedule a consultation with an archivist.